Oulu-IMEDS/DeepKnee/README.md

 # Technical documentation

+The software is currently composed of four separate loosely-coupled services.
+Specifically, those are:

+1. `KNEEL` - Knee joint and landmark localization (https://arxiv.org/abs/1907.12237).
+REST microservice, port 5000.
+2. `DeepKnee` - Automatic KL grading (this work, https://www.nature.com/articles/s41598-018-20132-7).
+REST microservice running on port 5001.
+3. `Backend broker` - a NodeJS microservice implementing asynchronous communication between microservices and UI (socket.io).
+It runs on 5002 port.
+4. `UI` - User Interface implemented in ReactJS.
+This part runs on 5003.

+The platform is designed so that it is possible to use `KNEEL` and `DeepKnee` separately.
+Both microservices expect a `JSON` with `{dicom: <I64>}`, where `<I64>` is the dicom file encoded in `base64`.
+If you make a request to either of the services, it needs to be done to `/kneel/predict/bilateral` or `/deepknee/predict/bilateral` for `KNEEL` and `DeepKnee`, respectively.
+A Jupyter Notebook `request_example.ipynb` demonstrates an example of such request.

 ## License
 This code is freely available only for research purposes.
 Commercial use is not allowed by any means.
 The provided software is not cleared for diagnostic purposes.